fatihgoncagul/HeapSort/README.md

 the array sizes of 100,1000,10000,100000 with using your student id as a seed.
 Run your solution and note the running times.
 Show your results.

+Note:

+For the detailed report see `algo-assignment-report-pdf`

+And for the code itself see `heapSortK.java`